 We sometimes use affiliate links in our content.
 This won’t cost you anything, but it helps us to keep the site running.
 Thanks for your support.

-This unit study includes lessons and printables based on the book Stellaluna by Janell Cannon.
+Grab this unit study and dive into our free Stellaluna activities and lapbook printables.
+This lessons and printables are based on the book Stellaluna by Janell Cannon.

 Knocked from her mother’s safe embrace by an attacking owl, Stellaluna lands headfirst in a bird’s nest.
 This adorable baby fruit bat’s world is literally turned upside down when she is adopted by the occupants of the nest and adapts to their peculiar bird habits.